keras-team/keras/docs/templates/preprocessing/image.md

             - __batch_size__: int (default: 32).
             - __shuffle__: boolean (default: True).
             - __seed__: int (default: None).
             - __save_to_dir__: None or str (default: None).
-This allows you to optimally specify a directory to which to save the augmented pictures being generated (useful for visualizing what you are doing).
+This allows you to optionally specify a directory to which to save the augmented pictures being generated (useful for visualizing what you are doing).
             - __save_prefix__: str (default: `''`).
 Prefix to use for filenames of saved pictures (only relevant if `save_to_dir` is set).
             - __save_format__: one of "png", "jpeg" (only relevant if `save_to_dir` is set).
 Default: "png".
         - __yields__: Tuples of `(x, y)` where `x` is a numpy array of image data and `y` is a numpy array of corresponding labels.